What is Shark Finning

 No. This is an attack on an unsustainable fishing practice.
 The cultural associations are modern and associated with prestige.
 The problem is simple economics: increasing affluence creates increased demand.
 This demand is exceeding the supply, which is creating a positive feedback loop, making the shark fins more difficult to obtain, and increasing the price, making the dish more expensive, increasing the prestige.
 This in turn motivates fishermen to obtain shark fins from a steadily diminishing source of sharks.
 We cannot produce another population of sharks to satisfy this market.

 Many countries have had practices associated with their cultures that were recognized as harmful or unethical and were stopped to protect wildlife.
-We need to change consumer’s minds that it is prestigious to eat shark fin soup.
-Some chefs like Kin Lui of Tataki provide healthy alternatives and say no to shark fin soup
+We need to change consumer’s minds that it is not prestigious to eat shark fin soup and ocean health is suffering as a result of the demand.
+Some chefs like Kin Lui of Tataki provide healthy shark fin alternatives and say no to shark fin soup

 What Sharks are targeted for finning?

 Any shark is fair game, but some species are more prized than others.
-The large fins of Whale Sharks, Basking Sharks are coveted.
+The large fins of Whale Sharks, Basking Sharks are coveted primarily for display purposes.
 Ironically, these species are among the most threatened.
-Pelagic species such as Blue sharks, Oceanic White tip are common, however, several illegal fisheries such as those that target the Galapagos and other remote islands will capture reef sharks and hammerhead sharks.
+Pelagic species such as blue sharks are most common representing 20 million in the Hong Kong trade evaluated in 2020, however, several illegal fisheries such as those that target the Galapagos and other remote islands will capture reef sharks and hammerhead sharks.
+Once the most common ocean predator, Oceanic Whitetip sharks are now critically endangered, driven largely by overfishing and the shark fin trade.

 Shark Fins as Cancer Treatment